jo-m-lab/SARSCoV2-Variants-Vaccines-Paper/README.md

-# SARS-CoV-2 Variant-Vax Nasal Immunity Study (2025) Code Repo
+# SARS-CoV-2 Variant-Vax Nasal Immunity Study (2025)

 This repository contains code and analysis to replicate the findings of [Walsh et al](https://www.biorxiv.org/content/10.1101/2024.05.29.596308v1).
 In this study, we compared nasal immune responses to SARS-CoV-2 across the ancestral, Delta, and Omicron waves using nasal swab scRNA-seq.